allebb/collection/README.md

 This library is fully unit tested using [PHPUnit](https://phpunit.de/).

-I use [TravisCI](https://travis-ci.org/) for continuous integration, which triggers tests for PHP 5.3, 5.4, 5.5, 5.6, 7.0 and HHVM every time a commit is pushed.
+I use [TravisCI](https://travis-ci.org/) for continuous integration, which triggers unit tests each time a commit is pushed.

 If you wish to run the tests yourself you should run the following: